Inverse problems for mean field games: Preliminaries and Statement of Main Results

 \begin{rmk} We would like to emphasise that the zero conditions, namely the admissibility conditions (ii) in Definitions~\ref{Admissible class1} and \ref{Admissible class2}, are unobjectionable to our inverse problem study.
 In fact, in Section~4 in what follows, we shall construct several MFG examples where the zero admissibility conditions are violated and the associated inverse problems have no unique identifiability results. \end{rmk}

-We are in a position to state the first unique recovery result for the inverse problem \eqref{eq:ip1}, which shows that one can recover either the running cost $F$ or the terminal cost $G$ from the measurement map $\mathcal{M}$.
-Here and also in what follows, we sometimes drop the dependence on $F, G$ of $\mathcal{M}$, and in particular in the case that one quantity is a-priori known, say e.g. $\mathcal{M}_F$ or $\mathcal{M}_G$, which should be clear from the context.
+We are in a position to state the first unique recovery result for the inverse problem \eqref{eq:ip1}, which shows that one can recover the terminal cost $G$ from the measurement map $\mathcal{M}$.
+Here and also in what follows, we sometimes drop the dependence on $F, G$ of $\mathcal{M}$, and in particular in the case that one quantity is a-priori known, say $\mathcal{M}_F$ or $\mathcal{M}_G$, which should be clear from the context.

-\begin{thm} Assume $F_j \in\mathcal{A}$ ($j=1,2$), $G\in\mathcal{B}$.
-Let $\mathcal{M}_{F_j}$ be the measurement map associated to the following system:
+\begin{thm} Assume $F \in\mathcal{A}$, $G_j\in\mathcal{B}$ ($j=1,2$).
+Let $\mathcal{M}_{G_j}$ be the measurement map associated to the following system: